 Stephen H. Mauldin, Vice Chairman of the Board and Director.
 Mr. Mauldin has served as vice chairman of the Board and a director since June 2016, as our president since September 2011 and as our chief executive officer since April 2012.
 Mr. Mauldin is primarily responsible for overseeing the formulation of our strategic objectives.
 Mr. Mauldin has also served as president and chief executive officer of our Advisor since September 2011 and January 2018 respectively and as chief operating officer from September 2011 to July 2018.
-Mr. Mauldin has served as a director of CNL Healthcare Properties II, Inc., a public, non-traded REIT, since November 2015, as vice chairman of its board of directors from November 2015 to December 2017, as chairman of its board of directors since January 2018 and as its chief executive officer of its advisor since January 2018.
-Mr. Mauldin also served as chief operating officer of its advisor since January 2018.
-Mr. Mauldin also served as chief operating officer of its advisor since January 2018.
-Mr. Mauldin also served as chief operating officer of its advisor since January 2018.
-Mr. Mauldin also served as chief operating officer of its advisor since January 2018.
-Mr. Mauldin also served as chief operating officer of its advisor since January 2018.
-Mr. Mauldin also served as chief operating officer of its advisor since January 2018.
-Mr. Mauldin also served as chief operating officer of its advisor since January 2018.
+Mr. Mauldin has served as a director of CNL Healthcare Properties II, Inc., a public, non-traded REIT, since November 2015, as vice chairman of its board of directors from November 2015 to December 2017, as chairman of its board of directors since January 2018 and as its chief executive officer and president since July 2015.
+Mr. Mauldin has served as manager and president of its advisor since July 2015, and as chief executive officer of its advisor since January 2018.
 Mr. Mauldin also served as chief operating officer of its advisor from July 2015 to July 2018.
 Mr. Mauldin also served as president (from September 2011), chief executive officer (from April 2012) and chief operating officer (September 2011 to April 2012) of CNL Lifestyle Properties, Inc., a public-non-traded REIT, until its dissolution in December 2017, as well as president and chief operating officer of CNL Lifestyle Advisor Corporation, its advisor, from September 2011 to December 31, 2017.
-Mr. Mauldin also served as president of CNL Growth Properties, Inc., a public, n
+Mr. Mauldin also served as president of CNL Growth Properties, Inc., a public, non-traded REIT, from March 2016 and as chief executive officer from August 2016 until its dissolution in October 2017.
 Prior to joining the Company, Mr. Mauldin served as a consultant to Crosland, LLC, a privately held real estate development and asset management company headquartered in Charlotte, North Carolina, from March 2011 through August 2011.
 He previously served as Crosland's chief executive officer, president and a member of its board of directors from July 2010 until March 2011.
 Mr. Mauldin originally joined Crosland, LLC in August 2006 and served as its chief financial officer from July 2009 to July 2010 and as president of Crosland's mixed-use and multi-used development division prior to his appointment as chief financial officer.
 Prior to joining Crosland, LLC, from 1998 to August 2006, Mr. Mauldin was a co-founder and served as a partner of Crutchfield Capital, LLC, a privately held investment and operating company with a focus on small and medium-sized companies in the southeastern United States.
 From 1996 to 1998, Mr. Mauldin held various positions in the capital markets group and the office of the chairman of Security Capital Group, Inc., which prior to its sale in 2002, owned controlling interests in 18 public and private real estate operating companies (eight of which were NYSE-listed) with a total market capitalization of over \$26 billion.
 Mr. Mauldin graduated with a B.S. in finance from the University of Tampa and received an M.B.A. with majors in real estate, finance, managerial economics and accounting/information systems from the J.L.
 Kellogg Graduate School of Management at Northwestern University.